 Luckily, e-bike riding has proven to be a safe, effective fitness option for those who are otherwise quite limited.
 In fact, there have been countless personal accounts of riders who have suffered from major physical injuries or conditions, some of which include chronic pain, joint replacements, back problems, artificial pacemakers, diabetes, artificial limbs, advanced age, and more, who have found that e-bike riding has helped to rehabilitate them because of its easiness of use and ability to ensure less stress on the body.

 Many have also noted that while traditional bicycles have put too much strain on their bodies and thus make it hard to rehabilitate, it is e-bike’s electric feature that has actually helped them get back into fitness in ways that many other exercise avenues have not.

 Especially since e-bikes encourage an active lifestyle, this means that elderly riders can rely on e-bikes as a reliable form of exercise and thus can help to build up their endurance as well as strength.

 E-bike riding has also been proven to be better suited for frequency, as riders of traditional bikes and e-bikes alike have noted that the accessibility of e-bikes makes for heightened reliability.
 This, in turn, means that riders are encouraged to have a more consistent fitness regime on e-Bikes.

 Many older rider accounts have also noted that while hills and uneven terrain were once a major barrier when riding traditional bicycles, e-bike riding has allowed them to overcome those barriers with no issue at all, and has allowed them to commute to work or run errands.
 This also means that e-Bikes are a safer option that decreases the risk of falling.

 4. Improves cognitive function

 Studies have shown that using e-bikes can help to improve cognitive function (source).
-Cognitive functions are the processes that carry out mental tasks of processing information and is also associated with memory, and maintaining good cognition is extremely important for our health.
+Cognitive functions are the processes that carry out mental tasks of processing information and are also associated with memory, and maintaining good cognition is extremely important for our health.
 Making sure that your brain is healthy can help to both prevent and manage degenerative diseases such as Alzheimer’s or Parkinson’s.